m3terDocumentation

 To deactivate and reactivate Users:

-2. Select the NAME text of the User you want to deactivate or reactivate.
-The User Details page opens and you can read-off the current Status of the User - either ACTIVE or INACTIVE:
+2. Select the Name text of the User you want to deactivate or reactivate.
+The User details page opens and you can read-off the current Status of the User - either ACTIVE or INACTIVE:

-• If ACTIVE, a red Deactivate User button shows, which you can use to deactivate the User.
+• If ACTIVE, a red Deactivate user button shows, which you can use to deactivate the User.

-• If INACTIVE, a green Activate User button shows, which you can use to reactivate the User.
+• If INACTIVE, a green Activate user button shows, which you can use to reactivate the User.

 Warning - Deactivating a User does not remove User!
 If you deactivate a User, this does not remove them from your Organization - they remain dormant members and can be reactivated.
 If a deactivated User's details are updated, then other Users in the Organization will be able to view the updated details.